 upper level job

-How much does a Testing Technician make?
+How much does a Testing Technician make in the United States?

 Testing Technician Salaries by Percentile